jonathonflorek/gaggle/README.md

 When running locally, the server is launched with environment variables provided in the `/.env` file.
 A sample is provided in `/examples`.
 Tests are run with environment variables in `/test.env` - make sure these point to different databases or the test runner will truncate your debugging database.

+Since this application uses geographic queries, you will have to enable postgis on your test and main database.
+The query `CREATE EXTENSION postgis;` will do this for you if you have installed postgis (use StackBuilder to install postgis if you have not done so).
+Use `SELECT postgis_full_version();` to verify that postgis is installed.

 Key NPM scripts:
 - `npm start`: builds and starts
 - `npm run migration:revert`: reverts the most recently applied TypeORM migration.